broadinstitute/seqr-helm/README.md

 $ python3 -m 'v03_pipeline.bin.migrate_all_projects_to_clickhouse'
 ```

 The migration is fully supported whether or not you have configured your environment to run the loading pipeline [on GCP dataproc](https://github.com/broadinstitute/seqr/blob/master/deploy/LOCAL_INSTALL_HELM.md#option-2) and will run in the same environment as data loading.
+It is also idempotent, so can safely be run multile times in case of failures.

 The migration should take a few minutes per project, substantially less than loading directly from VCF.
 To check the status of the migration and to debug if required:
 - Each project hail table is exported into the format produced by the loading pipeline as if it were a new run.
 For each of your loaded projects, you should expect a directory to be created: